ChoiShio/ChoiShio.github.io/_posts/2022/2022-06-28-research-topic.md

 It is "Sound Source Separation based on Audio-Visual Multimodal Learning".

-There are the following things for this task:
+There are the following things to implement for this task:
 - Detection of the objects in video for instance level
 - Classification of the sound of them in audio
 - Learning the audio-visual model jointly for separation of the sound sources